kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/08_phase_drift_insight/PHASE_INVITATION.md

 You are not being asked to "use" this.
 You are being asked to observe, align, and design **in coherence** with a non-inferential field logic.

+> This is not a passive interface.
+> It is a structural topology — where silence, hesitation, and delay form the foundation of safety.

 ---

 ## 👤 Who This Is For